davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 Let's configure Argo CD to recursively sync the content of the [gitops/cluster-config](https://github.com/davidseve/cloud-native-deployment-strategies/tree/main/gitops/cluster-config) directory into the OpenShift cluster.

 But first, we have to set your GitHub credentials.
 Please edit the file `blue-green-pipeline/application-cluster-config.yaml`.
-It should look like this:

 ```yaml
 apiVersion: argoproj.io/v1alpha1